Mohammad Mahfizur Rahman

 Mohammad Mahfizur Rahman (born 15 May 1993) is a Bangladeshi swimmer.
 He competed in the 50m freestyle event at the 2012 and 2016 Summer Olympics, and was Team Bangladesh national flag bearer at the 2012 Summer Olympics Parade of Nations.

 Rahman has a degree in history from Jahangirnagar University.
 He is on active duty with the Bangladesh Navy.

-He is one of the best Freestyle swimmer in Bangladesh.
+He is one of the best freestyle swimmers in Bangladesh and currently coaches the students of American International School Dhaka.